 The coming licence period also includes ambitious goals in science and technology such as:

-- the siting of a new, small modular reactor on the Chalk River Laboratories site by 2026;
+- the siting of a new, small modular reactor on the Chalk River Laboratories site before 2030;

 - development and demonstration of a suite of targeted alpha therapy compounds (an emerging medical isotope technology) by 2022;

 - expansion of our program in hydrogen, with a goal to play a leading role in the demonstration of hydrogen-based bulk transport by 2020;